1. Management is your best friend.

 Dogs do not have the capability of generalizing a behavior from one context to the next.
 For example, just because you teach your dog to sit on verbal cue without any distractions does not mean they know to sit when people come to the door!
 Different contextual situation.

-First identify when you would like the dog to engage in the specific behavior.
+First, identify when you would like the dog to engage in a specific behavior.
 For example, maybe you need the dog to wait at the front door, at the curb on walks and before hopping out of the car.
 You would need to train that behavior in all situations in order to help the dog generalize this behavior to all contexts.